imrinahru/my-site-fresh/content/05_Research_Log/🤗Hugging Face’s Model Card.md

 > *Model Cards are files that accompany the models and provide information about the model, its intended uses and potential limitations (including ethical considerations), training parameters and experimental information, datasets used for training and evaluation results.
 This ensures that the models uploaded to the hub are transparent and open to the community.*

-### Notes
+## Notes

-- Model card is a comprehensive, neutral (as much as possible) note on a model, that includes
+- Model card is a comprehensive, neutral (as much as possible) description on a model, that includes
 	- Model description
 	- Intended uses & limitations
 	- How to use